wb666greene/SecurityDVR_AI_addon/README.md

 #### Installation is very simple, but fragile at this point.
 1. Once you've verified your Movidius installation and downloaded the Mobilenet-SSD graph and installed the extra stuff I used, all you have to do is download the project AI_detection.py script to the same sub-directory as the graphs directory from the PyImageSearch example.
 (Or you could edit the AI_detection.py script to load it from the location where you have saved the graph file.)
 Next download the project ftpToMovidius.formatted.json file, import it into node-red and deploy it.

-  It is probably best to start with the Pi connected to a monitor running the GUI, then you can watch it in action.
-   - python AI_detection.py -d 2
-   - using the -d 2 option will show the resized image sent to the Movidius, and the detection on the original if a person is detected in a pair of OpenCV windows.

 2. Configure your DVR to ftp jpeg "snapshots" to the node-red ftp server "flow" using port 31415 user pi with the password you've changed to after the Raspbian installation.
 3. This is where one size doesn't fit all as different DVRs will want to impose a different directory layout on the server.
 If you configure MotioneyeOS as in the next section as shown below it'll match the defaults.
 Otherwise you need to edit the python script variables from the defautls (shown below) to match the paths your DVR wants to produce.